diegomtz28/Ticket-Lifestyle-Examples/README.md

      - Vm Name: AppServer-01
      - Issue: The user forgot their password and needs a reset
     - __Priority__: Medium

 __Step 2: Reset Password via Azure Portal__
 1. __Log in to Azure Portal__:
-   - Go to Azure Portal and Log in.
+   - Go to Azure Portal and Login.
 2. __Find the VM__:
    - Navigate to Virtual Machines and select AppServer-01
 3. __Access Reset Password Feature__: